 Price of a beer:

-Prizren City Hostel was the only hostel in town when we visited (November 2014), and it’s a great place to stay.
+Prizren City Hostel (NOW CLOSED DOWN )was the only hostel in town when we visited (November 2014), and it’s a great place to stay.
 Free beer and snacks in the evening and breakfast is also complimentary

 Dorms are around 11 per person and private rooms aprox $37 USD per night.